meta-llama/llama-recipes/eval/README.md

 - Support for models loaded via transformers (including quantization via AutoGPTQ), GPT-NeoX, and Megatron-DeepSpeed, with a flexible tokenization-agnostic interface.
 - Support for fast and memory-efficient inference with vLLM.
 - Support for commercial APIs including OpenAI, and TextSynth.
-- Support for evaluation on adapters (e.g. LoRA) supported in HuggingFace's PEFT library.
+- Support for evaluation on adapters (e.g. LoRA) supported in Hugging Face's PEFT library.
 - Support for local models and benchmarks.

 The Language Model Evaluation Harness is also the backend for 🤗 [Hugging Face's (HF) popular Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard).